-Rinsing Pu Erh Tea For Safety
+SHORT ANSWER – Rinsing Pu Erh Tea For Safety Reasons

 Everyone should rinse their Pu Erh tea properly before drinking the following infusions.
-In the traditional chinese tea ceremony the first infusion of most teas is discarded for cultural reasons.
-Most western tea enthusiasts rinse their tea for reasons related to hygiene, health and safety.
+In the traditional Chinese tea ceremony, the first infusion of most teas is discarded for cultural reasons.
+Most western tea enthusiasts rinse their tea for reasons related to hygiene, health, and safety.

-In the following paragraphs the cultural and health aspects of rinsing you Pu Erh tea with boiling water will be further explained in detail.
+In the following paragraphs, the cultural and health aspects of rinsing you Pu Erh tea with boiling water will be further explained in detail.

 The Cultural Aspects Of Discarding The First Infusion Of Pu Erh Tea

-When brewing tea in a traditional chinese manner, it is common to discard the first infusion.
+When brewing tea in a traditional Chinese manner, it is common to discard the first infusion.
 This is often done by pouring it on a tea pet or the teapot that was used to make the tea.
-Only with very expensive teas the rinse is sometimes tasted, but this is still considered bad manners.
+Only with very expensive teas, the rinse is sometimes tasted, but this is still considered bad manners.

-After a few seconds of steeping, the tea is first poured inside a fairness cup (Gong Dao Bei), where both the color and smell of the rinse can be percieved.
+After a few seconds of steeping, the tea is first poured inside a fairness cup (Gong Dao Bei), where both the color and smell of the rinse can be perceived.
 Some people will then pour the tea from the fairness cup into the drinking cups in order to pre-warm them.

 Aging Clay Teapots

 If the tea is poured over a clay tea pet or a clay teapot, the organic compounds of the tea will to some extend stay behind on the surface.
 As long as the owner takes care to prevent mold or mineral stain, patina is considered a good thing by most enthusiasts.